JavaScript is required

 Process concludes.

-Affected Employees whose Application is accepted by the employer will be paid either an Applicant Separation Package or the financial equivalent of an Immediate Separation Package if more generous for the employee (see below) and must cease employment within 4 weeks of being notified of the employer’s acceptance of their Application (unless a longer period is agreed by the employer).
-Affected Employees whose Application is accepted by the employer will be paid the more generous of:
+Affected Employees whose Application is accepted by the Employer will be paid either an Applicant Separation Package or the financial equivalent of an Immediate Separation Package if more generous for the Employee (see below).
+Affected Employees whose Application is accepted must cease employment within 4 weeks of being notified of the Employer’s acceptance of their Application (unless a longer period is agreed by the Employer).
+Affected Employees whose Application is accepted by the Employer will be paid the more generous of:

 • an Applicant Separation Package consisting of the following elements: